 Once the sink is empty, place the plunger over the drain and give it a few good pumps.
-You should hear the water gurgling down the drain.
+You should hear the water gurgling.
 If not, try again.

-Once you’ve gotten rid of all the water, run some hot water down the drain for a minute or two to flush out any debris that was dislodged by the plunger.
+Once you’ve gotten rid of all the water, run some hot water for a minute or two to flush out any debris that was dislodged by the plunger.

 Step 4: Clean The P-trap

 If your kitchen sink has been draining slowly or water is backing up into the sink, it’s time to clean the P-trap.
 The P-trap is a U-shaped pipe under the sink that connects the drain to the sewer line.
 Over time, the P-trap can become clogged with hair, soap scum, and grease.